LegendsModding/minecraft-legends-docs/BSharpReferenceSheet.md

 ### Operations

 Operations are how combine entity groups into another group.
 For example doing the union of two groups (combine with no duplicates).
 If you consider an EG as a set of entities, there is an operation function for each mathematical set operation.

 All operations are prefixed with `OPER_`

 ### Global Variables

 B# is largely stateless, we listen to events and respond to them "right away".
-However, if you do need to store some information you can use our global variable storage via commands such as `OUTPUT_SetGlobalVariable(key, intergerValue)` allowing you to store integer values to retrieve at a later time.
+However, if you do need to store some information you can use our global variable storage via commands such as `OUTPUT_SetGlobalVariable(key, integerValue)` allowing you to store integer values to retrieve at a later time.

 Please **DO NOT** store variables like this `var thing = 123` at the global scope.
 Values like this still be lost to the void when the player exits and reloads.

-# **Advanced topics**
+## **Advanced topics**

 These topics dive a little deeper into the nuance of our game, how we author scripts, as well as functions specific to game-modes like campaign.